Grampians National Park: Geology

 The rock material that composes the high peaks is sandstone which was laid down from rivers during the Devonian period 425 - 415 million years ago.
 This sediment slowly accumulated to a depth of 7 km; this was later raised and tilted for its present form.

 A number of stratigraphic layers have been identified, such as the Silverband Formation, the Mount Difficult Subgroup and the Red Man Bluff Subgroup.
 The coarse grain and fine lamination of the Silverstone Formation, along with undulations at the surface, is thought to have been an estuarine backwater before becoming preserved around 400 million years ago.

 The Southern Ocean reached the base of the northern and western edges of the mountain range about 40 million years ago, the deposition from the range forming the sea floor which is now Little Desert National Park.

 The highest peak is Mount William at 1167 m.
 Numerous waterfalls, such as Mackenzie Falls, are found in the park and are easily accessible via a well-developed road network.

 Climate

-Due to being an exposed peak in the far west of Victoria, Mount William features especially cool maximum temperatures throughout the year.
+Due to being an exposed peak in the west of Victoria, Mount William features especially cool maximum temperatures throughout the year.
 Winter cloud cover is profound; with an extraordinary 26 days of precipitation in July, constituting an annual total of 215 days—quite possibly the highest figure of any site in mainland Australia.